Should outdoor plants be watered every day in hot weather? Horticultural experts reveal all

 Gardening is Jane's passion, having built and maintained stunning outdoor spaces for over a decade.
 Taking care of all the garden projects at Allans' Gardeners is her responsibility as lead gardener.
 A wide range of horticultural practices come into play in Jane's work, from landscape design to plant and lawn care.

-Ever conscious of the need to follow sustainable garden ideas, Kayleigh adds: "Be sure to use rainwater (or grey water, if it’s been very dry out) where you can."
-With the right rainscaping ideas you can greatly reduce your water usage, even throughout the summer months.
+Ever conscious of the need to follow sustainable gardening ideas, we recommend using rainwater (or greywater, if it’s been very dry) where you can.
+With the right rainscaping ideas, you can greatly reduce your water usage, even throughout the summer months.

 When should you water plants in hot weather?